House dust mite allergy is very common and may be the most common cause of year-round allergy and asthma.

-Ask your doctor or pharmacist to find out the best treatment option for you.
+Ask your doctor or pharmacist about the best treatment option for you.

 Allergen immunotherapy (AIT)

-What support is available with dust mites allergy?
+What support is available with dust mite allergy?

-Allergy New Zealand provides information, education and support for people with allergy, parents of children with allergy, teachers or healthcare professionals.
-Find out more on their website.
+Allergy New Zealand provides information, education and support for people with allergy, parents of children with allergy, teachers and healthcare professionals.

 The following links provide further information about dust mites allergy.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.